Cherokee–American wars: Migration to Chickamauga

-where the Great Indian Warpath crossed the Chickamauga River (South Chickamauga Creek).
+where the Cisca and St. Augustine Trail crossed the Chickamauga River (South Chickamauga Creek).
 Since Dragging Canoe made that town his seat of operations, frontier Americans called his faction the "Chickamaugas".
 Other Cherokee refugees turned up in Pensacola and wintered there.

 John McDonald already had a trading post across the Chickamauga River.
 This provided a link to Henry Stuart, brother of John, in the West Florida capital of Pensacola.
 Cameron, the British deputy Indian superintendent, accompanied Dragging Canoe to Chickamauga.
 Nearly all the whites legally resident among the Cherokee were part of the related exodus.